HMS Alcide (P415)

 HMS Alcide (P415), was an Amphion-class submarine of the Royal Navy, built by Vickers-Armstrongs and launched 12 April 1945.

 Design

 Like all Amphion-class submarines, Alcide had a displacement of 1360 LT when at the surface and 1590 LT while submerged.
-It had a total length of 293 ft 6 in, a beam of 22 ft 4 in, and a draught of 18 ft 1 in.
+She had a total length of 293 ft 6 in, a beam of 22 ft 4 in, and a draught of 18 ft 1 in.
 The submarine was powered by two Admiralty ML eight-cylinder diesel engines generating a power of 2150 hp each.
-It also contained four electric motors each producing 625 hp that drove two shafts.
-It could carry a maximum of 219 t of diesel, although it usually carried between 159 and 165 t.
+She also contained four electric motors each producing 625 hp that drove two shafts.
+She could carry a maximum of 219 t of diesel, although she usually carried between 159 and 165 t.